Neil Adams MBE: A Life in Judo

 Welcome to Fitshop’s exciting new blog series, where we dive into the inspiring worlds of athletes and fitness professionals.
 We’re kicking off with an exclusive interview with Neil Adams MBE, a legendary figure in British judo.
-Join us as we explore the journeys, insights, and expert advice of top performers in the fitness industry, offering you a unique glimpse into their lives and the secrets to their success.
+We will explore the journeys, insights, and expert advice of top the industry’s top performers.
+Join us as we take a unique look into their lives and the secrets to their success.
 Stay tuned for compelling conversations that will motivate and educate, helping you achieve your own fitness goals.

 To list the achievements of Neil Adams MBE is quite a task.
 Among his achievements in the sport of judo, Neil, born in Rugby, Warwickshire, was European champion five times, world champion in 1981 and a two-time Olympic silver medalist.
-Neil, now in his 60s, continues to contribute to judo with his commentary, which you will be able to hear at the Paris Games this year.
+Neil, now in his 60s, continues to contribute to judo with his commentary and coaching programmes.
 Neil continues to coach and develop modern judo, and his love for the sport is as strong as ever.
-Fitshop is honoured that Neil could spare some time in his very busy schedule to sit down with former judo player and Fitshop content executive Chris White to discuss judo, training and the 2024 Olympic Games.
+Fitshop is honoured that Neil could spare some time in his very busy schedule to sit down with us and discuss his career.

 What started your interest in judo?

 My dad!
 He was a cyclist, and he wanted to try something different.
 We had a little dojo [a martial arts training facility] in Rugby that was essentially a hut with mats in it.
-At the time, I was playing football with a team, and my dad was keen to get me to play an individual sport, so he took me along to the dojo.
+At the time, I was playing football with a team.
+My dad was keen to get me to play an individual sport, so he took me along to the dojo.
 We had a roll about on the mats, and I loved it!
-I guess he was very broad in his thinking for the time, understanding that some people excel as part of a team and also people who are very much individual athletes.
+He was very broad in his thinking for the time, understanding that some people excel as part of a team and also people who are very much individual athletes.

 How did you feel about the team aspect of judo?

-I did a lot of my early competitions in team judo, and the team dynamic is great because it shows the sport in a different light, especially because it’s a mixed-gender event, usually with three female weight categories and three male weights [lower level team compositions may differ].
-The knock-on effect of the addition of team judo was that it caused many countries who were great at men’s judo to suddenly have to progress their women’s judo, and as a result, the sport grew rapidly.
+I did a lot of my early competitions in team judo.
+The team dynamic is great because it shows the sport in a different light especially because it’s a mixed-gender event.
+Usually, there are three female weight categories and three male weights [lower-level team compositions may differ].
+The knock-on effect of the addition of team judo was that it caused many countries who were great at men’s judo to suddenly need to progress their women’s judo.
+As a result, the sport grew rapidly.

 Personally, I didn’t like competing in teams.
 I didn’t like the idea that my chance at a medal was reliant on another player winning their individual fight.
-I think all great champions are selfish to some degree, and that was a big learning curve for me, which certainly calmed down as I reached the end of my competitive career.
+I think all great champions are selfish to some degree.
+That was a big learning curve for me, which certainly calmed down as I reached the end of my competitive career.

 What drove your competitive side?